victorlaerte/kotlin-adoption-analysis/interview/INTERVIEW-SCRIPT.md

 ## High Order Functions/Lambdas (RQ4)

 - Do you think that Kotlin provides support for functional programming in any way?
 - Have you ever experienced problems with any functional programming practices in Kotlin?
-Practices like lambdas, hight order functions, currying, etc?
+Practices like lambdas, high order functions, currying, etc?
 - What do you think could be improved in Kotlin functional paradigm support?

 ## Android Studio / Kotlin Plugin (RQ5)